easystats/bayestestR/README.md

 suggest using the proportion of the 95% (or 90%, considered more stable) *HDI* that falls within the ROPE as an index for “null-hypothesis” testing (as understood under the Bayesian framework, see `rope_test`).
-Besides the ROPE-based decisions criteria, the proportion of the 95% CI that falls in the ROPE can be used as a continuous index.
+Besides the ROPE-based decision criteria, the proportion of the 95% CI that falls in the ROPE can be used as a continuous index.